Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 If you’re looking to explore new lands for recreational purposes or break free from the monotony of quarantine, hiking is the way to go.

-It offers a wealth of benefits for the mind, heart, and body.
+It offers many benefits for the mind, heart, and body.
 Don’t forget to get your travel insurance for safety at TravelInsurance.com and book accommodations near your desired trail at Booking.com.
 Then, you can get ready to plan your outdoor adventure today with these incredible hiking trails near Minneapolis!

 1. Lebanon Hills Regional Park